Towards User-Focused Research in Training Data Attribution for Human-Centered Explainable AI: Needfinding: Asking Model Developers What They Really Need

 \subsubsection{Axis 3: Number of training samples}

 The third axis corresponds to the number of training samples participants need to make sense of a model error through the training data.
 We identify two main options: A single sample and a group of samples (z-axis of Figure~\ref{fig:tda_design_space}).
+This axis is inspired by the explicit answer of I5 (\textit{``I think [the most relevant data] would be like a collection of [samples].''}) and the implicit indication of talking about multiple samples in the participants' answers, recognisable through the plural form use of \textit{``data''}, \textit{``samples''} and \textit{``artefacts''} (Theme: Intuitions on data explanations $\rightarrow$ Code: Group of samples).

-We found that model developers usually do not inspect just one training data sample but think more globally as they usually refer to training data and samples in plural form (\#10).
-This aspect is addressed in TDA research by works studying group attribution~\cite{koh2019accuracy, basu2020second, park2023trak}.
-By understanding preferences in this axis, we aim to identify whether individual attribution like in traditional TDA or rather training data groups need to be in focus of TDA research.
+We found that model developers usually do not inspect just one training data sample but think more globally in groups of relevant data.
+This aspect is addressed in TDA research by works studying group attribution~\cite{koh2019accuracy, basu2020second, park2023trak, hu2024most}.
+By understanding preferences in this axis, we aim to identify whether individual attribution, like in traditional TDA, or rather training data groups, needs to be in focus of TDA research.